tthew/jobs/infrasctructure-engineer.md

 ### Your skills & experience

 - Excellent database and operations skills
-- At least 2 years of experience in Linux / UNIX systems administration, network administration or infrasctucture management
+- At least 2 years of experience in Linux / UNIX systems administration, network administration or infrastructure management
 - Good understanding of git
 - Familiarity with Apache CouchDB, …
 - Familiarity with Nginx, Python, Django, fabric or SaltStack